 His slash line of .269/.380/.398/.778 with an above average OPS+ of 110 has been something no one really expected out of Peterson.
 He’s only hit five homers, but he’s driven in 30 in 258 plate appearances.

 According to Baseball Savant, he’s ranked as an average defender.
 It’s shocking, quite honestly; Considering all the positions he’s been asked to play, you would think Peterson would be ranked a little higher.
 He’s spent 235.1 innings at 2B, 81.1 at 1B, 135.2 in the OF, 68.0 at 3B, and 50.2 in LF.
 Peterson has even gone an inning as a pitcher for the Brewers.
 He did allow two runs in that pitching appearance however, so his ERA is at 18.00.

 The Brewers have gone back and forth with Peterson since he was initially signed in 2019, but given how he’s contributed so much to the team this year, bringing him back in 2022 would be the best move.

-The Milwaukee Brewers are on their way to (hopefully) winning the World Series.
 All their players have contributed in some sort of way and it’s exactly what they need going forward.
 Those three players will enter free agency next season if the Brewers don’t snatch them up, and they would be silly not to.
 Once the season comes to an end, it’ll be interesting to see who stays and who goes.